mikeizbicki/cmc-csci046/README.md

 1. phd/postdoc at UC Riverside
 1. taught in [DPRK (i.e. North Korea)](https://pust.co)
 1. my wife is pregnant and due to have a baby April 18th
+    1. I will take 2 weeks off for paternity leave when the baby comes

 ## About the Course